git-sou/OSA_prediction/README.md

 The teacher let us the choice between R and Python.
 As I expected to work on other project in Python, I chose to develop in R on RStudio.
 So, you can see my different R notebooks.
 So I learned this new programming language and the several libraries.

 ## Results
 I runned different models in different notebooks.
-Each time I used the same train and test set and I tried to tuned the hyperparameters for each model.
+Each time I used the same train and test set and I tried to tune the hyperparameters for each model.
 At the end of each notebook, I saved the results and finally gathered and displayed them.
 ### Regression result:
 For regression models, I used RMSE and MAE.
 We want to minimize them, so the best model is at the bottom left corner.
 <p align="center">